dheerajpreddy/Research-Starter-Kit/README.md

 ```
 To stop using virtualenv - `deactivate`

+**sidenote** - You can use additional packages like `virtualenvwrapper` for easy management of your virtualenvs.
+But it takes more effort to set up than virtualenv.
+I tried to teach this when I was TA for SSAD and no one ended up using it 😩 since virtualenv does the trick as well with lesser effort in setting up.
+But if you're working on multiple projects simultaneously, definitely consider using `virtualenvwrapper`

 #### jupyter notebook
 I share a love-hate relationship with Jupyter Notebooks.
 They're super easy to use, but if you aren't careful you could easily screw up a lot of things.
 If you didn't know this already, Jupyter Notebooks are just a better version of the `ipython` interface on the terminal.
 You have the option to divide your code into 'cells' and view it in a nice interface on your browser.